Cajun Scallops and Old Bay Potatoes

 1 tsp Cajun seasoning

-½ tsp ground black pepper
+1/2 tsp freshly ground black pepper

-1 tsp butter
+1 tsp unsalted butter

 1 garlic clove, minced

-1 to 2 tsp hot sauce
+1–2 tsp hot sauce

-6 – 8 medium potatoes, boiled and cubed, skins on
+6–8 medium potatoes, skins on

 2 tbsp olive oil

-1/2 cup chopped red onion
+1/2 cup red onion, chopped

-2 tsp Old Bay Seasoning
+2 tsp Old Bay seasoning

 Preparation